MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - The advanced client setting, **RunPolicyInBackground**, which [turns on classification to run continuously in the background](client-admin-guide-customizations.md#turn-on-classification-to-run-continuously-in-the-background) works as documented.

 - The Azure Information Protection client can unprotect multiple files (multi-select and a folder that contains protected files) when you use File Explorer, right-click.

+- Documents open as expected in Office after a label is applied that removes protection by using right-click in File Explorer, PowerShell commands, and the scanner.
+A recovery pop-up dialog box no longer displays.

 - For Excel: